The pallasites displayed on this page are seldom represented in private collections, and some not at all. All photos are courtesy of Dr. J. Piatek.

 Initially, a single ~6 kg pallasite was found during plowing in Kansas, USA in 1881.
 Subsequent recoveries increased the TKW to over 80 kg.
 Aptly named, Admire contains an abundance of colorful fractured and splintered olivines, and it exhibits the progressive disintegration of large polycrystalline olivine areas into smaller fragments.
 The photo shown above is a 400 g partial slice, acquired from the Robert Haag Collection, previously obtained from the American Meteorite Laboratory in Denver.

-A single 104.3 kg pallasite was found on Ti-Tree Creek in New South Wales, Australia in 1912.
+A single 104.3 kg pallasite was found by Thomas Farrell on his farm at Molong Creek in New South Wales, Australia in 1912.
+Half of the meteorite was ultimately acquired by the Australian Museum in Sydney, but the whereabouts of the other half is currently unknown.
 Peridot from this pallasite has been confirmed as the first to be faceted, which was done by the Lapidary Section of the Department of Mines in 1916.
-The photo shown above is a 103 g partial slice, acquired from the Robert Haag Collection, previously obtained from the Australian Museum in
+The photo shown above is a 103 g partial slice, acquired from the Robert Haag Collection, previously obtained from the Australian Museum.

 A single 37.6 kg pallasite was found in Wyoming, USA in 1915, and recognized as a meteorite in 1935.
 Further masses have been recovered since then.
 The photo shown above is a 285 g slice, acquired from Al Mitterling Meteorites.